shhnjk/as-sec/README.md

 ## Conclusion

-I was able to confirm in the [PoC](https://shhnjk.github.io/PoCs/wasm/wasm.html) that it's relatively easy to confirm what kind of capabilities the WASM needs by looking at [importObject](https://github.com/shhnjk/as-sec/blob/615f4c3655c3b31c85795f5e3ef7811fff8244de/web/wasm.js#L7-L12), and I was able to provide [alternative importObject](https://github.com/shhnjk/as-sec/blob/615f4c3655c3b31c85795f5e3ef7811fff8244de/web/careful-dev.js#L8-L12) which blocks dangerous behavior (without changing the WASM code).
+I was able to confirm in the [PoC](https://shhnjk.github.io/PoCs/wasm/wasm.html) that it's relatively easy to check what kind of capabilities the WASM needs by looking at [importObject](https://github.com/shhnjk/as-sec/blob/615f4c3655c3b31c85795f5e3ef7811fff8244de/web/wasm.js#L7-L12), and I was able to provide [alternative importObject](https://github.com/shhnjk/as-sec/blob/615f4c3655c3b31c85795f5e3ef7811fff8244de/web/careful-dev.js#L8-L12) which blocks dangerous behavior (without changing the WASM code).

 However, there are many libraries that support [large importObject](https://github.com/lume/asdom/blob/4014a4d59242fa56459b3d04f869660ebc53a437/glue/index.js#L116-L808).
 So at the point where libraries take advantage of such `importObject` to acccess DOM or network, it'll be difficult to know what's being used and what's not 😢